ParallelMaths/parallel/pages/8-10-chikas-test-seven.md

 :::

 ::: problem id=2_4 marks=2
-__2.4__ How many cubelets have 1 faces painted yellow?
+__2.4__ How many cubelets have exactly 1 face painted yellow?

 <input type="number" solution="54"/>

 ---

-The face cubelets have one yellow face.
+The face cubelets which are not on a corner or an edge have one yellow face.
 There are (3 × 3 = 9) cubelets per face, and six faces.
 So the answer is 9 × 6 = 54.

 Another way to arrive at this answer is that the big cube has 6 big faces.
 There are 25 small yellow faces per big face, so 6 × 25 = 150 small yellow faces in total.